Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Prospects for Experimental Realization

 with the radial distances $r_i$ of the ions to the $z$-axis.
 In the unsaturated limit ($s\ll1$) one has $\Gamma_{\rm sc}\propto I$, so the threshold intensity approximates the ratio of the depinning torques $I_{\rm th}^{(N)}/I_{\rm th}^{(N')} \approx \tau_{\rm depin}^{(N)}/\tau_{\rm depin}^{(N')}$.
 For further discussion on the ratio of the depinning torques, see Appendix~\ref{sec:depinning_torque}.

 The rotation would then be visible by an azimuthal blurring of the outer-shell ion spots into short arcs or rings for longer exposures on the EMCCD images when the threshold intensity of the beam has been reached.
 For the $N=72$ vs.\ $N=73$ pair at $\alpha=4.10$, our simulations predict a depinning-torque ratio on the order of $ \sim 4.1$, which should be observable as a comparable ratio of threshold intensities under otherwise identical conditions.
+Thus, the predicted sensitivity to particle number could be observed experimentally by comparing, at fixed $\alpha$, the threshold push-beam intensity at which the outer-shell fluorescence changes from localized spots to azimuthally blurred arcs, provided the corresponding ground state configurations can be prepared reproducibly.

 Finally, to suppress rigid-body rotation of the entire crystal, one may either use a second ion species of lighter mass to induce a pinning impurity (similar to Duca et al. \cite{duca_orientational_2023}) or use differential laser forces on the inner and outer shell (similar to Kiethe et al. \cite{Kiethe_Nanofriction_2018}) to keep the inner shell from rotating.
 In summary, reproducing the exact 3D ground state configurations is experimentally demanding, requiring imaging from two different angles, precise excess-micromotion compensation, and fine control of the secular anisotropy, but it is well within current ion-trapping capabilities and therefore technically feasible.